Sotos SyndromeSymptoms, Doctors, Treatments, Advances & More

 About 95 percent of Sotos syndrome cases occur in people with no history of the disorder in their family.
 Most of these cases result from new (de novo) mutations involving the NSD1 gene.

-Sanaa Choufani practices in Toronto, Canada.
+Sanaa Choufani practices practicing medicine in Toronto, Canada.
 Ms. Choufani is rated as an Elite expert by MediFind in the treatment of Sotos Syndrome.
-Her top areas of expertise are Sotos Syndrome, Weaver Syndrome, Macroglossia, and Beckwith-Wiedemann Syndrome.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Sotos Syndrome, Weaver Syndrome, Macroglossia, and Beckwith-Wiedemann Syndrome.

 Published Date: February 05, 2021